thoughtful-web/settings-page-wp/README.md

 }
 ```

-Then either use Composer's autoloader or require the file directly in your PHP.

 ## Simplest Implementation

-The simplest implementation of this module is to include it with the autoloader or by direct file reference and add a configuration file at `./config/thoughtful-web/settings/settings.php` or `./config/thoughtful-web/settings/settings.json`.
+The simplest implementation of this module is to include it with the autoloader and add a configuration file at `./config/thoughtful-web/settings/settings.php` or `./config/thoughtful-web/settings/settings.json`.
 Then declare the Settings from that configuration file by creating a new instance of the Settings page in your Plugin's main file like this:

 ```
+require __DIR__ . '/vendor/autoload.php;
 new \ThoughtfulWeb\LibraryWP\Admin\Page\Settings();
 ```